 Salonen is known for his enthusiastic adoption of emerging technology.
 His projects have included the Philharmonia’s Virtual Orchestra, the award-winning RE-RITE and Universe of Sound immersive installations, and the much-hailed app for iPad, The Orchestra.
 In 2015 he addressed the Apple Distinguished Educator conference on the uses of technology in music education, and in 2020, his interactive AI opera installation Laila, presented with the Finnish National Opera and Ballet, was awarded the Fedora Digital Prize.

-As the music director of the Los Angeles Philharmonic for seventeen years, Salonen is widely credited with revitalizing the organization.
-He was instrumental in helping the orchestra to open Walt Disney Concert Hall; presided over countless premieres of contemporary work; and began the Esa-Pekka Salonen Commissions Fund.
-In spring 2019 he brings a three-part Stravinsky series that he created at the Philharmonia to the Los Angeles musical community, he is a frequent and celebrated guest of both the Philharmonic and the Colburn Orchestra.
+As Music Director of the Los Angeles Philharmonic for seventeen years, Salonen is widely credited with revitalizing the organization.
+He was instrumental in helping the orchestra open Walt Disney Concert Hall; presided over countless premieres of contemporary works; began the Esa-Pekka Salonen Commissions Fund, and made the orchestra one of the best-attended and funded in the country.
+Maintaining his close ties with the Los Angeles musical community, he is a frequent and celebrated guest of both the Philharmonic and the Colburn Orchestra.